twu-fhss/phil100/33.phil101-pages/05.u2/04.topic-3/page.md

 show_sidebar: '1'
 hide_git_sync_repo_link: false
 ---
-In topics 1 and 2, we learned about the parts of an argument and some initial strategies for identifying arguments.
-The parts of an argument include statements, which are claims that are either true or false, such as premises and conclusions.
-We also learned that identifying an argument is simpler when there exist keywords for indicating those premises and conclusions.
-In Topic 3, we focus on how to label arguments by symbolizing premises and conclusions, for example:
+In this activity, you will learn how to label the parts of the argument by adding the letters (p) and (c) in front of the premise(s) and conclusion(s).
+For example:

 !!!
 “All humans are mortal, and Lucy is a human.
 So, Lucy is mortal.”